ErikSwan/vim-config/README.md

 Or, if you have already cloned or are using an older version of Git, run `git submodule update --init --recursive` to pull in all of the files for the included plugins.

-If you want YouCompleteMe (an autocompletion plugin) to work, you will also need to install it by following the [installation instructions](https://github.com/Valloric/YouCompleteMe#installation).